PWR Quanta Services Inc

 Growth & Forward Outlook

 Projected 12-month EPS growth of 95.1% adds a powerful forward signal — analyst consensus expects earnings to accelerate materially, which, if delivered, could make current multiples look increasingly modest.
-Zooming out from the valuation discussion, TTM revenue growth of 26.33% pointing to sustained and broad-based revenue growth within the company, while the estimated 12-month price change of -2.02%, where the target profile indicates a negative expected price trajectory.
+Zooming out from the valuation discussion, TTM revenue growth of 26.33% pointing to sustained and broad-based revenue growth within the company, while the estimated 12-month price change of 10.46%, where target prices point to mid-range appreciation potential from current levels.
 Anchoring to reported revenues provides discipline; analyst price targets add context about how the market currently values that operating reality.
 The path to realizing analyst-implied returns runs through revenue execution, margin stability, and a macro environment that doesn't undermine either.
 The estimated 12-month price change is based on analyst consensus price target estimates, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion